tesselode/ripple/readme.md

 Parameters:
 - `fadeDuration` (`number`) (optional) - the length of time to use to fade the sound to silence before stopping it

+### EffectSettings
+Effect settings can either be:
+- `true` - enables an effect with no filter
+- `false` - explicitly disables an effect, even if normally an object would inherit an effect from a parent, like a tag or a sound
+- `table` - enables an effect with a filter with the specified settings

 ## Contributing